The Power of Exosomes

 Besides exosomes, there are other types of EVs, such as apoptotic bodies and ectosomes.
 They are derived from cells undergoing apoptosis and plasma membrane shedding, and thus have different functions.

 Exosomes can be a very versatile tool in pharmaceutical engineering, with the potential to change medicine in many different ways.
 Here are some areas where exosomes can help:

 - Regenerative Medicine: Exosomes from stem cells are known to play a substantial role in wound repair, tissue regeneration and immune response.
 Applying these regenerative substances in a condensed and targeted way can accelerate natural regenerative processes in the body.

 - Diagnostics: EVs are proposed to play a role in spreading of disease.
 Specific exosome levels can be elevated in the serum of cancer patients or patients with neurodegenerative diseases compared to controls.
 Thus, exosomes can be potential biomarkers to help detect specific pathologies in patients.

-- Therapeutics: Many studies have shown that the content of exosomes can lead to tumour invasion and metastasis, as well as neural cell death in neurodegenerative diseases.
+- Therapeutics: Many studies have shown that the content of exosomes can lead to tumor invasion and metastasis, as well as neural cell death in neurodegenerative diseases.
 If the cargo is manipulated, exosomes can be excellent carriers of therapeutics and drugs, altering and maybe even reversing these disease-driven effects in patients.
 Another example are patient-derived exosomes, which are being investigated as a new cancer immunotherapy in several clinical trials.

 - Vaccines: The possibility of engineered exosomes as vaccines for different diseases, such as COVID-19, is currently being investigated.

-Why are exosomes important?
+Why are Exosomes Important?